-Bastille Day is the French national holiday and is celebrated on the 14th July each year.
+What makes Bastille Day so special to the French?
+Mainly because this is the French national holiday!
+The celebration takes place on the 14th July each year.
 It is called “Fête Nationale” in France and also more commonly “le quatorze juillet”.

 The Storming of the Bastille

-Bastille Day commemorates the 1790 “Fête de la Fédération”, held on the first anniversary of the dismantlement of the Bastille fortress on 14 July 1789.
-The Storming of the Bastille was an important symbol of a new era in the country and preceded the First Republic.
+Bastille Day commemorates the 1790 “Fête de la Fédération”.
+This celebration took place on the first anniversary of the dismantlement of the Bastille fortress on 14 July 1789.
+The Storming of the Bastille was an important symbol of a new era in the country.
+It preceded the First Republic.

-The Storming of the Bastille took place on the morning of the 14th July 1789 by a revolutionary mob from the Faubourg Saint-Antoine.
-Attacking the Bastille represented a symbolic act against royal authority in central Paris.
+The Storming of the Bastille happened on the morning of the 14th July 1789 by a revolutionary mob from the Faubourg Saint-Antoine.
+In fact, attacking the Bastille represented a symbolic act against royal authority in central Paris.
 By late afternoon its seven prisoners were freed.
 This first act of the French Revolution quickly became a major date in French history.

-The fortified prison was dismantled between the 14th July 1789 and the 14th July 1790 and its stones partly used to build the Pont de la Concorde.
-83 of its stones were carved into small Bastille replicas before being sent to the provinces.
-It was situated in the site of the present-day Place de la Bastille.
+The fortified prison was dismantled between the 14th July 1789 and the 14th July 1790.
+Did you know that its stones were partly used to build the Pont de la Concorde.
+83 stones were carved into small Bastille replicas before being sent to the provinces.
+The fortress was situated in the site of the present-day Place de la Bastille.

 La Fête de la Fédération

-In fact Bastille Day or ‘la Fête Nationale’ does not directly commemorate the storming of the Bastille but the ‘Fête de la Fédération’ which took place on the Champ de Mars on the 14th July 1790.
+In fact Bastille Day or ‘la Fête Nationale’ does not directly commemorate the storming of the Bastille.
+It was about the ‘Fête de la Fédération’ which took place on the Champ de Mars on the 14th July 1790.
 On that day, tens of thousands of Parisians gathered to celebrate the unity of the new French Nation and the national reconciliation of its people.